isomerpages/moe-yuminpri/_our-experience/Curriculum/English.md

 ![](/images/Eng27.png)
 ![](/images/Eng28.jpg)

+**PESA**<br>
+The YMCA Plain English Speaking Awards (PESA) is a national competition organised by YMCA of Singapore, in partnership with the Ministry of Education and the Speak Good English Movement.
+An annual competition, PESA promotes public speaking in Plain English and provides a platform for students to hone their oratorical skills and cultivate confidence in public speaking.

 Suggested Link:
 You may access [National Library Board (NLB) website](http://www.nlb.gov.sg/) for its NLB catalogue and a list of eResources for primary school students.
 Enjoy!